binitdatta/collage-java-for-absolute-freshers/OOPS_README.md

 ```
 - 1. As stated earlier, the domain of Object Oriented Programming borrows heavily from real life in general
-- 2. any general intorduction of Object Oriented Programming would cover the term Polimorphism but without describing how it borrows from real life polymorphisim
+- 2. Any general intorduction of Object Oriented Programming would cover the term Polimorphism but without describing how it borrows from real life polymorphisim
 - 3. The importance establishing the link between real life polymorphism and Object Oriented polymorphism is that
 - 4. Students who do not understand Object Oriented Polymorphism understand real life polymorphism very well
-- 5. Lets us explain
+- 5. Let us explain
 - 6. In simple terms polymorphism explains how a generic behavior in a class i.e. Mammal exibit different behaviour in different members of that class.
 - 7. Say A Deer , a Rabbit, a Tiger and a Cheetah all  knows how to run
 - 8. So all of them share the running behaviour from their class Mammals